-Thanks to its aromatic characteristics, gin is the perfect spirit to use in herb-infused cocktails.
-Made with a rosemary-infused simple syrup, this easy-to-make riff on a classic gin and tonic is light, refreshing, and mildly sweet.
+Thanks to its aromatic characteristics, gin is the perfect spirit to use in herb-infused cocktails like this one.
+Our homemade rosemary-infused simple syrup is the secret ingredient that flavors this slightly sweetened riff on a classic gin and tonic.

-What style of gin is best for gin and tonic:
+What style of gin makes the best gin and tonic?

 As with all things food and drink, the type of gin you use in a cocktail like this one is purely a matter of personal taste, but it always helps to be informed.
-That being said, here’s a little background on the most popular styles of gin.
+That being said, a little background on the most popular styles of gin might help you choose.

-- London dry gin: The type of gin most often used for mixing cocktails is London dry gin.
+- London dry gin: The type of gin most often used for mixing cocktails is London dry.
 True to its name, it is quite dry and features the classic gin flavors of juniper and cilantro.
 Brands of London dry gin include Beefeater, Bombay Sapphire, Tanqueray, and Tanqueray N° 10.

 - Holland gin: This Dutch-style gin (also known as genever) is fuller-bodied than the London dry and has a more pronounced juniper flavor.
 Most often served either neat or over ice, this style of gin is usually a bit too intensely flavored for mixing.
 De Kuyper and Bols are two popular brands of Holland gin.